simon741/edu-devcamp/HOL/HOL3/README.md

 ---

 ## Exercise 3: View demo data as teacher and student<a name="ex3"></a>
 To see the demo data you created in [HOL 0](./../HOL0) you have to use Teams as one of the created users that have classes assigned to them.
 Please be aware that classes will be added to teams and are visible to students as soon as a teacher for that class logs into teams.
-To log in as a teacher or student you will reset their passwords.
+To log in as a teacher or student you will need to know their login names.

 1. Launch a private web browser, navigate to [admin.microsoft.com/AdminPortal](https://admin.microsoft.com/AdminPortal/) and sign in using your O365 Global Admin account credentials.
 Click `Users`.